Close menu

 What happens when you cannot segregate in the workplace?

-There are of course, times when you cannot segregate pedestrians and vehicles in the workplace.
-There are sites when workers often have to cross the path of heavy-duty vehicles travelling along at speed.
-Crossing points and walkways are a great solution, but accidental collision can still occur – due to blind corners, busy or noisy environments and also staff unfamiliarity with the site layout.
+There are, of course, times when you cannot fully segregate pedestrians and vehicles in the workplace.
+Some sites often require workers to cross the path of heavy-duty vehicles traveling at speed.
+Crossing points and pedestrian walkways in the workplace are a great solution, but accidental collisions can still occur – due to blind corners, busy or noisy environments, and staff unfamiliarity with the site layout.

 ZoneSafe has the solution.